Buying a house with tenants08-11-2022 | Property Occupants

 Don’t worry as you also have the option of buying tenants out or breaking the lease.
 Though remember that it’s important to tread carefully, as trying to evict tenants without legal grounds may be regarded as landlord harassment and could result in potentially hefty legal expenses.

 If you’re thinking of buying a tenanted property, it’s wise to make sure that you have appropriate cover.
 Standard home insurance won’t do.
-If you need help finding an affordable policy, contact us today and see why we’re specialists when it comes to landlord insurance.
+You will need landlord insurance to cover you in the event of fire, theft, loss of rent and more.
+If you need help finding an affordable policy, contact us today to get a quote and see why we’re specialists when it comes to landlord insurance.